 Hulu, one of the biggest names in streaming TV, offers a free trial, meaning you can stream your favorite shows live without an expensive cable package.
 They also offer a great back catalog of shows while streaming.

-Watch TV Land without Cable using DIRECTV NOW
+Watch TV Land without Cable using AT&T TV NOW

 Try the Official TV Land Website for Streaming Options Galore